The University of South Carolina (Columbia) is one of two CRNA schools in South Carolina.

 110 semester hours

-April 1st.
-Interviews with selected students are held in June of the year prior to the January admission.
-Letters of appointment will be sent to applicants in July.
+August 31st.
+Interviews with selected students are held in October/November of the year.
+Notification of acceptance or decline will be sent to applicants in November.

 Entire Program Cost of CRNA School at University of South Carolina Columbia.